edgexfoundry/device-sdk-c/docs/configuration.md

 Discovery/Interval | Int | Time between automatic discovery runs, in seconds.
 Defaults to zero (do not run discovery automatically).
 MaxCmdOps | Int | Defines the maximum number of resource operations that can be sent to the driver in a single command.
 MaxCmdResultLen | Int | Not implemented.
 Maximum string length for command results returned from the driver.
+UpdateLastConnected | Bool | If true, update the LastConnected attribute of a device whenever it is successfully accessed.
+Defaults to false.

+## Device section

+Option | Type | Notes
+:--- | :--- | :---
 ProfilesDir | String | A directory which the service will scan at startup for Device Profile definitions in `.yaml` files.
 Any such profiles which do not already exist in EdgeX will be uploaded to core-metadata.
-UpdateLastConnected | Bool | If true, update the LastConnected attribute of a device whenever it is successfully accessed.
-Defaults to false.
 EventQLength | Int | Sets the maximum number of events to be queued for transmission to core-data before blocking.
 Zero (default) results in no limit.

-## Logging section

-Option | Type | Notes
-:--- | :--- | :---
-LogLevel | String | Sets the logging level.
-Available settings in order of increasing severity are: TRACE, DEBUG, INFO, WARNING, ERROR.
-EnableRemote | Boolean | If this option is set, logs will be submitted to the EdgeX logging service rather than written to a local file / stdout.
-File | String | If this option is set, local logs will be written to the named file rather than standard output.

 ## Driver section